CUBRID/cubrid-manual/en/admin/control.rst

 .. option:: -s SECOND

     Regularly displays the status of broker based on specified period.
 It returns to a command prompt if q is entered.

+.. option:: -c

+    Displays the information of clients which access the proxy when **SHARD** in cubrid_broker.conf is set to ON.

+.. option:: -m

+    Displays the SHARD status and the statistical information when **SHARD** in cubrid_broker.conf is set to ON.

 If you do not specify an option or argument to check the status of all brokers, the following result is displayed.